onlyidev/bachelor/README.md

 ### LIME

 - Detector and LIME need to be trained on the same dataset together (EMBER)
-- LIME needs different features than the detector (processed by PCA)
+- LIME needs different features than the detector (processed by MCA)